Are you in the market for a new or used car? You might want to get rid of your old one first.

-I found plain-vanilla For Sale signs on Amazon for around $5.
-I suspect you’d pay about the same price at your local hardware store.
-To put your sign to work, write your phone number, email, and the car’s price (optional) in black marker.
+I found plain-vanilla for-sale signs on Amazon for around $4.
+You might pay even less at your local hardware store.
+To put your sign to work, write your phone number, email address, and the car’s price (optional) in black marker.
 Then, wait for buyers to come to you.

 A well-crafted, high-visibility ad should attract interest in short order.
-Here’s what you need to know about vetting, communicating with, and meeting prospective buyers.
+But there are a few things you need to know about vetting, communicating with, and meeting prospective buyers.

 How to Communicate With Prospective Buyers (and Avoid Scams)